 - You have something unusual: ML model bundling, custom Java VM tuning, etc.

-When auto-detection is right
+When zero-config is right

 - You're shipping a standard web app in a popular language.